melj32app/docs/src/pages/integrations/apptentive/event/index.md

 ## mParticle Apptentive Implementation Scenarios

-**The mParticle SDK** allows you to include the Apptentive kit which allows Apptentive interface features, including tools for gathering customer feedback as well as analyzing results at scale.
+**The mParticle SDK** allows you to include the Apptentive kit which provides Apptentive interface features, including tools for gathering customer feedback as well as analyzing results at scale.

 Engagement: